gyorilab/indra_db/doc/rest_api_doc/rest_api.rst

    {"evidence": [{"source_hash": 98687578576598, ...}, ...], ...}

-Once you know the level, and you have the correct hash(es) (the shallow pre-assembly hash and/or the source hash), you can curate a statement by POSTing a request with JSON data to the endpoint, as shown in the heading.
+Once you know the level, and you have the correct hash(es) (the shallow pre-assembly hash and, optionally, the source hash), you can curate a statement by POSTing a request with JSON data to the endpoint, as shown in the heading.
 The JSON data should contain the following fields: